linode/docs/docs/guides/applications/remote-desktop/remote-desktop-using-apache-guacamole-on-docker/index.md

     For setups requiring more security, deploying Guacamole as a [reverse proxy with SSL encryption is highly recommended](https://guacamole.incubator.apache.org/doc/gug/proxying-guacamole.html).

-1. Ensure to start the desktop environment the end of `.vnc/xstartup` otherwise only a gray screen will be displayed.
+1. Ensure to start the desktop environment with `.vnc/xstartup` otherwise only a gray screen will be displayed.

         echo 'startxfce4 &' | tee -a .vnc/xstartup